Illness & Conditions - Special Health Issues

 For help making lifestyle changes, see the topic Change a Habit by Setting Goals.

-Deciding whether to treat high blood pressure with medicine and choosing the best medicine are based mainly on:
+Deciding whether to treat high blood pressure with medicine and choosing the best medicine may depend on:

 Doctors usually prescribe a single, low-dose medicine first.
 If blood pressure is not controlled, your doctor may change the dosage or try a different medicine or combination of medicines.
 It is common to try several medicines before blood pressure is successfully controlled.
 Many people need more than one medicine to get the best results.